Best Skydivers in the World: 7 Incredible Skydiving Records | Skydive Key West Skip to Content

 Location: Greensburg, Indiana

-Depending on experience, weather, and busy-ness at the dropzone, a typical day of jumping for a skydiver is about 6 to 10 jumps in a day.
-What is the most skydives in 24 hours?
+Depending on experience, weather, and busy-ness at the dropzone, a typical day of jumping for a skydiver is about six to 10 jumps in a day.
+What are the most skydives in 24 hours?
 Currently, the skydiving world record for most parachute jumps in 24 hours is at an impressive (and a bit nauseating) 640 skydives!

 3. First Human to Break the Sound Barrier in Freefall